Bioarchaeology or equivalent obtained;

 The focus of this course is the identification of human skeletal and dental remains, and then application of this knowledge to learn more about individuals and populations.
 Moreover, it includes a discussion on the ethical treatment of human skeletal remains.

-Each course day will consist of a lecture, individual/group practical assignments, and a quiz and/or feedback on the assignment.
+Each course day will consist of a lecture of varying length, individual/group practical assignments, and a quiz and/or feedback on the assignment.

 Ability to recognise and identify human bones and teeth;